ua-gist-604b-f23/postgis-osm-load/README.md

 *Note: `natural` is a postgresql reserved word do rename `gis_osm_natural_free_1` to `nature`*

 ### Open PostGIS Tables as Layers in QGIS
-CIn QGIS reate a new postgis connection with:
+In QGIS reate a new postgis connection with:

 ![screenshot_qgis_new_postgis_connection.png](screenshot_qgis_new_postgis_connection.png)

 Then: